 The focus of the course is to provide educators with proven educational approaches and teaching strategies, which are designed to maximise progress for children with Down syndrome.
 The course will also provide an overview and background to emerging values and themes in the education of children and young people with Down syndrome.
 The topics include inclusion and best practice approaches, the specific learning needs of students with Down syndrome, the differentiated curriculum, supporting students with differing levels of learning disability, promoting choice and autonomy, helping students build life skills, working with parents as partners, developing individual education plans for students with Down syndrome and planning for transitions.

-All of our tutors specialise in the area of learning disabilities and will provide you with one-to-one guidance as you complete your studies online.
+All our tutors specialise in the area of learning disabilities and will provide you with one-to-one guidance as you complete your studies online.

 Technical support is provided by our dedicated team of qualified learning technologists, who are available to assist you by telephone or email.

 WHAT OUR STUDENTS SAY: